rasputinforever/auto-complimentor/README.md

 With MongoDB is the potential to integrade more CRUD operations.
 * Users "vote" on replies they found useful.
 If a mentor has more votes, that could resolve into some logic that affects if that particular mentor appears more often than not.
 * User-specific statistics.
 Perhaps the mentors don't all display each time, maybe some are "rare", and depending on how much the user uses the app, the more rare mentors appear.
+* Another perhaps more fun idea would be to allow users to give thumbs up/down on mentor responses.
+The more downs you give, the angrier and hostile the mentor gets.
+It may even get to the point that they no longer appear for you.
+The more positive, the more you might learn about that mentors potentially interesting backstory.
+Integrating to MongoDB would be making it user-specific the "state" of each mentor's "mood" as you give up/downs to messages.
+I would also have their background DIVs turn firey as they became more upset, and "heavenly" as they came to love you.

 ## Credits